CPT (F-1 Students)

-- You receive academic credit which will be applied toward meeting degree requirements.
+- carry academic credit that will be applied towards graduation requirements.

-- It is related to your major field of study
+- be in the student’s major field of study

 - ISSS will authorize CPT only for periods beginning and ending prior to completion of the student’s course of study.